rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 ### Adding an Initial Response

-By default, GraphQL-Ruby returns _nothing_ on an initial subscription.
+By default, GraphQL-Ruby returns _nothing_ (`:no_response`) on an initial subscription.
 But, you may choose to override this and return a value in `def subscribe`.
 For example:

 ```ruby
 class Subscriptions::MessageWasPosted < Subscriptions::BaseSubscription